GaloisInc/saw-training/Salsa20.rst

 re-used.
 Specifically, instead of recursively symbolically executing a verified function, the prior specification is used as an axiomatization of its behavior.
-In the definition of ``main``, the the results of earlier verifications are passed along:
+In the definition of ``main``, the results of earlier verifications are passed along:

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol